charlesxu90/vim_config/README.md

 vim_config
 ==========

-This is my .vim folder backup.
+This is my linux system configuration backup.
 Also for quick use.

+Copy right by Xiaopeng Xu.
+E-mail: charlesxu90@gmail.com